 The mission of the Administration on Aging (AoA) is to help elderly individuals maintain their dignity and independence in their homes and communities through comprehensive, coordinated, and cost effective systems of long-term care, and livable communities across the U.S.

-AoA funded national resource and support centers
+ACL funded resource centers

 Content Type: webpage